alangpierce/tinyquery/README.md

 differ, most of which involve fully-qualified column names (e.g.
 `table_alias.column` being allowed in tinyquery but not BigQuery or vice versa).

+## Contributing

+This project is no longer in active development, but pull requests, bug reports, and questions are welcome.
+When submitting pull requests, please include tests with any changes you make and try to match the style of the surrounding code.